Sun-G0D/trademinddocs/Concep_SE.md

 ## Audience

 This document is intended for Trading System Engineers, DevOps personnel, and System Administrators responsible for building, deploying, configuring, and monitoring the TradeMind algorithmic trading platform.
-It assumes you possess strong technical skills, including proficiency in C++ and Python, experience with low-latency systems, distributed architectures (like microservices), networking concepts (including FIX protocol familiarity), containerization (Docker), orchestration (Kubernetes), and Linux/Unix system administration.
+It assumes you possess strong technical skills, including proficiency in C++ and Python, and have experience with low-latency systems, distributed architectures (like microservices), networking concepts (including FIX protocol familiarity), containerization (Docker), orchestration (Kubernetes), and Linux/Unix system administration.

 ## Scope